Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

-Our reduction uses the real-RAM model of computation.
 The idea of our algorithm is to first use the link graph to test if point $O$ is in the convex hull and to identify the edges of the complex that intersect the convex hull at points other than $O$.
 Then we formulate the exact computation of the convex hull as a linear program whose variables represent the boundary points of the convex hull on the edges of the complex.
 There is a polynomial bound on the number of variables and inequalities of the linear program, but whether the linear program can be solved in polynomial time depends on bit complexity issues.
-There are polynomial-time linear programming algorithms~\cite{khachiyan,karmarkar}, but their run-times depend on the number of bits in the input numbers.
-For cube complexes, which have angles of $90^\circ$, our linear program has coefficients with a polynomial number of bits and so our algorithm runs in polynomial time.
-However, more generally our algorithm must use the stronger real RAM model of computation in order to perform computations on the angles of the input CAT(0) complex, and we must resort to the simplex method for linear programming~\cite{Dantzig}.
+In the general case our reduction uses the real-RAM model of computation, \note{including trigonometric operations.} There are polynomial-time linear programming algorithms~\cite{khachiyan,karmarkar}, but their run-times depend on the number of bits in the input numbers.
+For cube complexes, which have angles of $90^\circ$, \note{our reduction uses standard arithmetic operations} and the resulting linear program has coefficients with a polynomial number of bits and so our convex hull algorithm runs in polynomial time.
+However, more generally our algorithm must use the stronger real RAM model of computation in order to perform computations on the angles of the input CAT(0) complex, and we must resort to the simplex method for linear programming~\cite{Dantzig} \note{which is not known to run in polynomial time}.

-Our proof of Theorem~\ref{thm:convex-hull-alg} implies that the convex hull of a finite set of points in a single-vertex 2D CAT(0) complex is a closed set.